Our History

 The crew of ten on that auspicious first voyage consisted of Eric Ruff , David Sollows, David Mahoney, Wayne Robicheau , Lloyd Prosser, Stephen Sollows, Christopher Allworth, Oliver Bonham, Don Soucy, and Peter Zavitz.

 The Shantymen perform in a variety of venues for diverse gatherings.
-We can be found singing at the local "Fish Feast" celebrations during SeaFest each July, participating in community events such as Canada Day, entertaining a tour bus crowd in a local hotel dining room, performing for participants at a conference, and occasionally singing just for fun on Yarmouth's historic waterfront - this last usually followed with a visit to the brew pub on the wharf!
+We can be found singing at the local "Fish Feast" celebrations during SeaFest each July, participating in community events such as Canada Day, Battle of the Atlantic Sunday services, entertaining a tour bus crowd in a local hotel dining room, performing for participants at a conference, doing educational workshops in schools, and we provided entertainment on board the Nova Star ferry between Yarmouth and Portland several times while she served that route.
+Occasionally we sing just for fun on Yarmouth's historic waterfront - this usually followed with a visit to the brew pub on the wharf!

 Some of the groups for which we have provided a lively source of entertainment are: the Association of Nova Scotia Municipalities, the Nova Scotia Chiropractic Society, Nova Scotia Block Parents, the Swedish Women's Hockey Team, and the Nova Scotia Women's Golf Championships.

-We have travelled as well, joining in the festivities at the Mahone Bay Wooden Boat Festival and the "Pirates Brannigan" at the Explore Oak Island Days, representing the province of Nova Scotia on the waterfront of Bar Harbor, Maine, and joining with other international performers at La fête des chants de marins in Saint-Jean-Port-Joli, Quebec, in 2003.
+We have travelled as well, joining in the festivities at the Mahone Bay Wooden Boat Festival, the Lunenburg Folk Harbour Festival, and the "Pirates Brannigan" at the Explore Oak Island Days, as well as giving concerts in communities between Yarmouth and Halifax.
+We have done exchange concerts with Before the Mast, a fine shanty group from Saint John, NB, in Yarmouth and New Brunswick, and have represented the province of Nova Scotia on the waterfront of Bar Harbor, Maine, and joined with other international performers at La fête des chants de marins in Saint-Jean-Port-Joli, Quebec, in 2003.
+We've been appearing annually on the waterfront stage at Halifax's Maritime Museum of the Atlantic each summer, and in 2019 entertained at FIN (the Halifax International Film Festival) for the reception following the premiere of The Lighthouse.

 The Shantymen on the main stage at La fête des chants de marins